mailgun/documentation/source/user_manual.rst

 Mailgun can automatically provide an unsubscribe footer in each email you send.
 You can customize your unsubscribe footer by editing the settings in the Control Panel.

-To enable/disable unsubscribes programmaticaly per message you can do the following:
+To enable/disable unsubscribes programmatically per message you can do the following:

 - Enable unsubscription feature for your domain.
 - Remove text in the html and text footer templates so they won't be appended automatically.